IGNF/odeon/docs/train.rst

   flag to activate the saving of history.
 See `History File Description <History file description_>`_.

 * ``continue_training (boolean, optional, default false``:
   tag to resume an interrupted training.
-Will work only if `save_history` has been activated.
+Model and training metadata are saved on files with *LAST* prefix if training is stopped because of early_stopping (patience) or number of epochs conditions.
+In case of unwanted training stopping (Ctrl-C /keyboard interrupted) models and training information are saved into files with *INTERUPTED* prefix.
+Training is recover from the last modified models files.

 * ``loss (string, optional, default "ce")``: loss function, see `Losses description <Losses description_>`_.